An hour out of New York from Penn Station, Stamford has an urban, big city feel downtown, where nine Fortune 1000 companies are headquartered.

 2. Bartlett Arboretum & Gardens

-A botanical attraction described as a “living classroom”, the Bartlett Arboretum holds more than 3,500 specimens planted in 12 different gardens close to the Stamford Museum.
+A botanical attraction described as a “living classroom”, the Bartlett Arboretum holds more than 3,500 specimens.
+These are planted in 12 different gardens close to the Stamford Museum.

-Most of what you’ll see has been gathered from New England, but there are examples from the Caribbean, Africa, Mexico and the South-western United States.
+Most of what you’ll see has been gathered from New England.
+These are complemented by plants from the Caribbean, Africa, Mexico and the Southwestern United States.

-The earliest of these were planted more than a century ago while the most recent have been here more than 50 years.
+The most mature specimens were planted more than a century ago, while the most recent have been here more than 50 years.

 Take a wander in the Frank Bartlett Heisinger Conifer Garden and the Mehlquist Garden for its azaleas, rhododendrons and Japanese Andromeda, all under lofty hardwood trees.

-Woodland Treasures is brimming with more than 100 species in less than an acre, while the Alice Smith Fern Allée is flanked by 60 kinds of fern, and the quaint Cottage Garden is arranged like a British garden from the 1700s.
+Woodland Treasures is brimming with more than 100 species in less than an acre, while the Alice Smith Fern Allée is flanked by 60 kinds of fern.
+My favorite of all is the quaint Cottage Garden, arranged like an English garden from the 1700s.

-A single open plan room with glass walls on a slender wooden frame and brick base, the Glass House (1949) was designed by Philip Johnson, and is a study in minimalism, geometry, reflection and transparency.
+A single open plan room with glass walls on a slender wooden frame and brick base, the Glass House (1949) was designed by Philip Johnson.
+It’s a study in minimalism, geometry, reflection, and transparency.
+To me, it’s a dream home.

 Wallace Harrison (1895-1981), who took part in the construction of the Rockefeller Center, designed another local Modernist masterpiece.

-The First Presbyterian Church, also known as the Fish Church for how its outline evokes the fish symbol from early Christianity, was ready in 1958 and is still a wonder more than 60 years later.
+The First Presbyterian Church, also known as the Fish Church for how its outline evokes the fish symbol from early Christianity.
+It was ready in 1958 and is still a wonder more than 65 years later.

-Inside, the stained glass windows are vast and made up of 20,000 pieces of faceted glass, illustrating the crucifixion on the right side and then the resurrection on the left.
+I’d urge you to go inside to marvel at the stained glass windows.
+These are astonishing, and made up of 20,000 pieces of faceted glass.
+As an ensemble they illustrate the crucifixion on the right side and then the resurrection on the left.

-In front of the massive Visser-Rowland pipe organ is a wooden cross, just shy of 10 metres tall and clad with wood from Canterbury Cathedral.
+In front of the massive Visser-Rowland pipe organ is a wooden cross, some 30 feet tall and clad with wood from Canterbury Cathedral.

-These are accompanied by a children’s playground, a sweeping lawn area, a cycling path, a mile-long walking trail and a state-of-the-art nature centre.
+These are accompanied by a children’s playground, a sweeping lawn area, a cycling path, a mile-long walking trail and a state-of-the-art nature center.

-Anglers can cast their line along the secluded rocky shoreline, while there are spots along the Cove River and at Holly Pond where you can spot birds: The park is listed as an Important Bird Area by the Audubon Society, with more than 287 species recorded.
+Anglers can cast their line along the secluded rocky shoreline, while there are spots along the Cove River and at Holly Pond where you can spot birds.
+In fact, the park is listed as an Important Bird Area by the Audubon Society, with more than 287 species recorded.

-Right on Long Island Sound, the 80-acre Cummings Park mixes green space and sports facilities with a boardwalk, pavilions, fishing pier, snack bar and Cummings Beach.
+Right on Long Island Sound, the 80-acre Cummings Park mixes green space and active recreation facilities.
+Among the features here are a boardwalk, pavilions, fishing pier, snack bar and Cummings Beach.

 As well as a raft of tennis and basketball courts, Cummings Park has four softball fields and a public marina and boat launch.

-The park is named for Homer Stille Cummings (1870-1956), former mayor of Stamford who became Attorney General under FDR and used to come for walks along this shore.
+The park is named for Homer Stille Cummings (1870-1956), former mayor of Stamford who became Attorney General under FDR.
+I was pleased to learn he used to come for walks along this shore.

 As part of the project this space was joined to Stamford’s Kosciuszko, Scalzi and Southfield parks via a greenway.